 Meanwhile bring a large pot of salted water to boil.

-On a large rimmed sheet pan, toss the broccoli florets, mushrooms and asparagus in olive oil and kosher salt.
+On a large rimmed sheet pan, toss 1 bunch broccoli (trimmed into florets) broccoli florets, 8 ounces cremini mushrooms and 1/2 a bunch asparagus (cut into 1-inch pieces) in olive oil and kosher salt.

 Roast for 12-14 minutes until lightly browned, soft but with still some firmness to them.